Point groups in three dimensions: Symmetry groups in 3D that are dihedral as abstract group

 In 2D dihedral group Dn includes reflections, which can also be viewed as flipping over flat objects without distinction of front- and backside.

 However, in 3D the two operations are distinguished: the symmetry group denoted by Dn contains n 2-fold axes perpendicular to the n-fold axis, not reflections.
 Dn is the rotation group of the n-sided prism with regular base, and n-sided bipyramid with regular base, and also of a regular, n-sided antiprism and of a regular, n-sided trapezohedron.
-The group is also the full symmetry group of such objects after making them chiral by e.g. an identical chiral marking on every face, or some modification in the shape.
+The group is also the full symmetry group of such objects after making them chiral by an identical chiral marking on every face, for example, or some modification in the shape.

 The abstract group type is dihedral group Dihn, which is also denoted by Dn.
 However, there are three more infinite series of symmetry groups with this abstract group type: